Musandam Trip From Dubai – Plan a Day Trip From Dubai to Oman

 You can choose to sit on the top of the dhow or on the ground level and then you start your trip!

-Food and drink is often included, it does depend on the tour operator but I think most tour operators have similar offers.
+Food and drink are often included, it does depend on the tour operator but I think most tour operators have similar offers.

 If you are looking for something completely tranquil then tours like this might not be the perfect choice for you as there is often music on the boat, which I personally enjoyed.
 When I went it was a mixture of international, Indian and US music.